JeremyW1990/cloud-ai-gcp/readme.md

 ### Key Highlights:
 1. **Zero-Code Deployment**: The entire infrastructure was deployed without writing a single line of code manually.
 2. **Natural Language Instructions**: We provided Cloud-AI with a detailed description of the desired AWS infrastructure using natural language.
-3. **Multi-Agent Collaboration**: Three specialized agents - Coordinator, Code, and CICD - communicated effectively to complete the task.
+3. **Multi-Agent Collaboration**: Three specialized agents - Coordinator, Code, and External Info Monitor Agent - communicated effectively to complete the task.
 4. **Dynamic Workflow**: The workflow among agents was not predefined but dynamically determined based on previous agent outputs and external tool inputs.

 ## Infrastructure